Which nutrition certification is best for you?

 Unit 1: The Precision Nutrition approach

 This unit introduces you to two main ideas.
 The first one is how to be an effective nutrition coach.
-Basically put, you’ll be gaining knowledge and insight on how to coach clients on a habit basis.
+Basically put, you’ll be gaining knowledge and insight on how to coach clients on a habit basis, using strategies to support your clients.

-The next concept is how to coach the Precision Nutrition way.
+The next concept is how to coach Precision Nutrition way.

 Unit 2: The Science of Nutrition

-Everything from understanding the different types of nutrients (macros and micros) and what role and effects they have on the body.
+You learn everything from understanding the different types of nutrients (macros and micros) to what role and effects they have on the body.

 You will learn the biochemistry of metabolic activity and how nutrition interacts with the body and its systems.

-This also brings in concepts surrounding the anatomy and physiology of the human body.
+This stage brings in concepts surrounding the anatomy and physiology of the human body.

 Other topics touched on in unit 2 include: